jpaulm/javafbp-websockets/README.md

 Building from command line
 ---

-**Latest release: `javafbp-websockets-1.1.0`**.
+**Latest release: `javafbp-websockets-1.1.1`**.

 For building the project simply run the following command:

     gradle build

-As a result a `javafbp-websockets-1.1.0.jar` file will be created in the `build/libs` directory.
-This will include two core components, and an example network plus associated test component, and some HTML and JavaScript files.
+As a result a `javafbp-websockets-1.1.1.jar` file will be created in the `build/libs` directory, and `java-websocket-1.3.0.jar` will be coopied into `lib`.
+This jar file includes two core components, and an example network plus associated test component, and some HTML and JavaScript files. ** Check this **

 Running a test